FrameworkComputer/EmbeddedController/docs/fingerprint/fingerprint-dev-for-partners.md

 There are several variants of Servo and the fingerprint team uses the [Servo Micro](#servo-micro) for its simplicity.
-It lacks builtin JTAG/SWD support for single step debugging, but Dragonclaw v0.3 and Icetower v3 have an [SWD connector](#servo-micro-swd) that can be used.
+It lacks builtin JTAG/SWD support for single step debugging, but Dragonclaw, Icetower, and Quincy have an [SWD connector](#servo-micro-swd) that can be used.

 [Servo Micro](#servo-micro) |